mengchillee/mengchillee.github.io/_pages/about.md

 ---
 **News:**
-- Our paper has been accepted for spotlight presentation at ICLR 2024!
+- (01/16/2024) Our paper _"NetInfoF Framework: Measuring and Exploiting Network Usable Information"_ has been accepted for <ins>spotlight</ins> presentation at ICLR 2024!